How-to Use TILA Fraud Violations To Cancel Mortgage Interest Payments Forever

 Here is how TILA Violations for fraud can eliminate mortgage interest payments forever and erase mortgage loans entirely.

 This Act was implemented to safeguard consumers in connection with the utilization of credit by requiring full disclosure of the terms and conditions of finance charges in credit transactions or in offers to extend credit; by restricting the garnishment of wages; and by creating the National Commission on Consumer Finance to study and make recommendations on the need for further regulation of the consumer finance industry; and for other purposes.

 When important information is not disclosed borrowers can use TILA Violations, to rescind and cancel their mortgage loans forever!

-The “three year statute of limitation” can be challenged with the involvement of fraud.
+The “three-year statute of limitation” can be challenged with the involvement of fraud.
 Allowing borrowers who didn’t Rescind and Cancel before the deadline of three years.
 When fraud is involved this vitiates the mortgage loan contract.

-The mortgage loan is cancelled by operational law the moment notice is given to rescind and cancel.
+The mortgage loan is canceled by operational law the moment notice is given to rescind and cancel.
 Which requires the lender to return all payments including interest and void enforceable security interest within 20 days.

 No further collection of payments or interest is enforceable by the mortgage lender or their servicer after Rescind and Cancellation of the mortgage loan is sent.

 While the mortgage lender can certainly send a notice or letter in objection to the borrower’s Rescind and Cancellation notice.
 Which the mortgage lender will often do.